Tylosema esculentum: Uses

-The plant is a significant food-source for the people of the Kalahari because of the high protein and oil content of its large seeds (20–30 g each).
+The plant is a significant food-source for the people of the Kalahari Desert because of the high protein and oil content of its large seeds (20–30 g each).
 The seeds are usually roasted, imbuing them with a more palatable flavour, comparable to cashew or chestnut.
 The seeds can also be ground or boiled.
 The beans keep well, due to their hard outer shell.
 The tuber is also edible, but must be harvested from young plants (one or two years old) to avoid the tuber being astringent and fibrous.

 The flour of Tylosema esculentum, prepared from heated or unheated marama beans, has a potential as a functional food ingredient.
 Although studies about its nutritional and physicochemical properties are lacking, the flour is protein-rich.
 Protein-based ingredients of marama bean are similar to those commercially available from soybean.
 Therefore, this flour has the potential to be used as a protein supplements in composite flours with cereals to improve the protein quality.